Music Psychology & Therapy: What Is The Psychology Of Music?

 Listening to music activates regions all across the brain.
-Our response to it can involve our senses, emotions, social conditioning, capacity for pattern recognition, and self-reflective sense of identity.
+According to research in brain sciences, our response to it can involve psychological functions such as our senses, emotions, social conditioning, capacity for pattern recognition, and a self-reflective sense of identity.
 Perhaps because it can spark connections between so many different parts of the mind, music can also have important psychological benefits.
 See below for a more detailed look at what the psychology of music can tell us about the multifaceted effects of music.

 Music might be linked to what makes us human